 The effects of floods on agriculture

 The Midwest floods this spring and summer damaged crops, reducing farmer returns with record-high input costs and substantially higher crop prices.
-This brief agricultural flood damage overview, exploring the effects of flooding, focuses first on immediate factors, then on longer-term factors occurring within the season and in subsequent years.
+This brief agricultural flood damage overview, exploring the effects of flooding and flooded farms, focuses first on immediate factors, then on longer-term factors occurring within the season and in subsequent years.

 From a plant perspective, the immediate cause of damage and death is oxygen depletion, as water contains less oxygen than air.
 Four factors increase oxygen depletion in flooded crops and hence imply more crop damage.
 First, temperature determines plant respiration rates (oxygen consumption), so warmer floodwaters imply faster depletion of dissolved oxygen and more crop damage.
 Spring flooding, therefore, can be less damaging to crops than summer flooding because the water is cooler.
 Second, the duration of crop submersion is an important factor—the longer a crop is underwater, the longer it goes with low oxygen, and so more damage occurs.

 Third, water movement is key because moving water typically has more dissolved oxygen than still or sluggish water.
 Of course, rapidly moving water can push plants over (“lodging”) or wash them away, causing obvious crop damage.
 However, from an oxygen-depletion perspective, moving water implies less flood damage to crops than stagnant water.
 Finally, crop development is important.
 For example, young corn and soybean plants are more sensitive to flooding than older plants, but flooding of more mature crops during other critical phases (e.g., flowering) can also be damaging.
 Development determines crop height relative to floodwater depth; even a small amount of a plant sticking out of the water gives some oxygen so that the plant can better survive.
-Ultimately, the worst-case scenario for crop damage from flooding is several days of complete submersion in warm, stagnant water during a critical crop phase.
+Ultimately, the worst-case scenario for crop damage from flooded farms is several days of complete submersion in warm, stagnant water during a critical crop phase.

 How Flooding Impacts Disease & Nitrogen Loss